aartrama/aartrama.github.io/_posts/2017-12-23-ngs-data-analysis-tips.md

 10. DO NOT copy a piece of code from the terminal window, paste it somewhere else and try to run it.
 The format of the copied code would have changed.

+11. Be very careful with the bedtools flags.
+Understand each flag carefully.
+You would probably want to include the -F 1.0 in most cases.

 <div class="Previous-next">
   {% if page.previous.url %}